Evegen55/bable_java/README.md

     512     14.589          doityourself
     1K      1 m 4.887 s     doityourself

+## License

-**This code is submitted free of license
+This code is submitted free of license

-How to compile:
+## How to compile:

->javac NBable.java
+     javac NBable.java

 How to run:

->java NBable <full path to input file>
+     java NBable <full path to input file>